 Anran Guo is an emerging artist and graduate of the Art and Art History program at University of Toronto Mississauga and Sheridan College.
 Anran primarily focuses on sculpture and installation, she tends to use found objects in her practice, her works usually are minimal and conceptual.
 Anran believes art is a language to express herself and to speak for the people whose voice cannot be heard.

 Jenna Polla is a contemporary abstract painter born and raised in Mississauga.
 Her work embraces imperfection, as she creates abstract compositions layered in dramatic brushstrokes, interesting textures and muted colours.
 She has studied in Kingston, Ontario and Rome, Italy.
 Her work is featured in private collections in Canada and the US.

 Sasha Shevchenko is a multimedia artist, currently residing in Mississauga.
 Shevchenko often explores concepts of autobiographical intertextuality, the relationship between the body and the piece, and often references attributes of geology and neurological phenomena.
 She expresses these themes in a plethora of mediums, namely sculpture, installation, drawing as performance, and poetry.
 Her results often showcase an interaction between the artist and the process.
 Shevchenko currently studies sculpture and installation at OCAD University in downtown Toronto.

 For more information or questions about the program, please email Eldiana Begovic at firstname.lastname@example.org

-This program is proudly supported and funded by the Community of Foundation of Mississauga Smart and Caring Children and Youth Fund.
+This program is proudly supported and funded by the Ontario Arts Council.